-Safeguarding training sessions that take place over video call.
+Safeguarding taster sessions that take place over video call.
 These sessions are available to everyone.
 There is no need to book a place and they are free to attend.
 At the time of the webinar, click on the Zoom link at the day/time of the event to join the call.